TheresaLui/SelfHelpContent_v2/articles/partnercenter/account-upload-verification-doc.md

  ###**Accepted forms of Proof**

- **Business Verification:business registration form, business charter or articles of incorporation.
+ **Business Verification: business registration form, business charter or articles of incorporation.
 Examples:**

    -  Articles of incorporation, memorandum of association, or any similar company formation document
    -  Securities and Exchange Commission Form 10-K, or equivalent filing
    -  Annual report
-   -  A stock ledger.
+   -  A stock ledger
    -  Bank account related document
    -  Tax-related document
    -  The partnership agreement and registration documents with the names of partners